How to Get More out of Your Existing Cybersecurity Investments

 - Be constantly vigilant.
 Conduct ongoing and continuous risk assessments of people, process and technology.

-Here’s to 2017, a year where we don’t have to throw out the old to achieve a new level of enterprise security.
+Hopefully we can keep in mind that we don’t have to throw out the old to achieve a new level of enterprise security.